icebob/moleculer-java-site/docs/balancing.md

-title: Load balancing
+title: Load Balancing
 ---

-Moleculer has several built-in load balancing strategies.
+Moleculer has several built-in load Balancing Strategies.
-If services have multiple running instances, ServiceRegistry uses these strategies to select a node from all available nodes.
+If services have multiple running instances, ServiceRegistry uses these Strategies to select a node from all available nodes.
-The default (pre-set) invocation mode is the round-robin strategy.
+The default (pre-set) invocation mode is the Round-Robin Strategy.

-## Built-in strategies
+## Built-in Strategies

-To configure strategy, set `strategy()` builder option when creating the ServiceBroker.
+To configure Strategy, set `strategy()` builder option when creating the ServiceBroker.
-Alternatively, set up the strategy of the ServiceBrokerConfig using the `setStrategyFactory()` method.
+Alternatively, set up the Strategy of the ServiceBrokerConfig using the `setStrategyFactory()` method.

-**Configure balancing strategy**
+**Configure balancing Strategy**

 ```java
 StrategyFactory strategy = new XorShiftRandomStrategyFactory();